JKamsker/SuperDuper-Totk/Readme.md

 1. **JoyControl**: The original JoyControl project is outdated and no longer works with the Switch.
 Instead, use the updated version available at [https://github.com/Poohl/joycontrol](https://github.com/Poohl/joycontrol).
 Please follow the installation instructions provided there.

 2. **PluginLoader**: You also need to install the PluginLoader.
-Instructions for installing the PluginLoader can be found in the JoyControl repository mentioned above.
+You can find the PluginLoader at [https://github.com/Almtr/joycontrol-pluginloader](https://github.com/Almtr/joycontrol-pluginloader).
+Please follow the installation instructions provided there.

+3. Make sure both repositories are installed using pip3, as it's statet in the installation instructions of the PluginLoader.

 ## Installation